babaorum/festitime/README.md

 You have to run it in a second terminal, because it will watch you're files during you modify it.
 And when you make a change in a less or javascript file, grunt will compile it again.

-Grunt will do some tasks:
+Grunt watch will do some tasks:
     1. preprocessing less files into one unique css file : **/assets/dist/css/styles.css**
     2. minify styles.css into **/assets/dist/css/styles.min.css**
     3. concat javascript files into **/assets/dist/js/built.js**
     4. minify and uglify built.js into **/assets/dist/js/built.min.js**
     5. clear symfony2 cache for the appropriate environment (in case you forget to clear it)

+Grunt also provide a task for building the API.md file (blueprint document)

+    grunt blueprint2json

+This will parse **API.md** and create a **blueprint.json** file in */web/assets/blueprint*

 ------------